Thursday, July 7, 2016

 • Subsequently, several Greek philosophers concluded that, since we cannot know whether the universe had a beginning, it is impossible to know which of the two concepts is correct.

 This 'impossible to know' idea formed a Greek school of thought called agnosticism (from the Greek 'a', not or non, and 'gnosis', knowledge).
-Philosophers such as HumeKantMarx, and Engels opted emphatically for the first alternative.
+Philosophers such as HumeKantMarx, and Engels opted emphatically for the first alternative, despite lacking any evidence.
 They considered option #2 to be absurd.
 (The branch of philosophy on the other side of the tree from agnosticism was Gnosticism, whose believers contended that, while it was certainly impossible for most humans to know what was true via any logical means, they’d received special, secret personal revelations from God that proved He existed.)

 The Big Bang theory postulates that it is possible to learn how the universe began; that by observations and empirical data, knowledge can be gathered and conclusions drawn.